bharatv03/dev-test/README.md

 ## Testing

-    For Testing purpose you use command  in ``Bash this will help you to test all the routes have been created
+    For Testing purpose you use command

     php artisan test

-    I have added few test cases:
+    I have added few test cases where I have kept the UserId = 1

 1. Where no comments no lessons and no achievements are available with 0 badges
 2. Where 1 lesson is watched and total 1 achievement is achieved with 0 badges